apollographql/apollo-link/packages/apollo-link-http/README.md

 <h2 id="error">Errors</h2>

 The Http Link draws a distinction between client, server and GraphQL errors.
-Server errors can occur in three different scenerios: parse, network and data errors. [`apollo-link-error`](error.html) provides an [interface](error.html#Usage) for handling these errors.
-This list describes the scenerios that cause different errors:
+Server errors can occur in three different scenarios: parse, network and data errors. [`apollo-link-error`](error.html) provides an [interface](error.html#Usage) for handling these errors.
+This list describes the scenarios that cause different errors:

 * _Client parse error_: the request body is not-serializable due to circular references for example
 * _Server parse error_: the response from the server cannot be parsed ([response.json()](https://developer.mozilla.org/en-US/docs/Web/API/Body/json))